boyeoyelowo2312/DSA-Training-Documentation/README.md

   In the initial phase of the Data cleaning and preparartions, we perform the following action;

-  1.Data loading and inspection
+  1. Data loading and inspection

-  2.Handling missing variables
+  2. Handling missing variables

-  3.Data cleaning ands formating
+  3. Data cleaning ands formating